 But your total spending and saving patterns will set you up for financial success—or financial stress.

 First, it's important to know what you're budgeting for—short-term goals like holiday spending or far-off goals like retirement or college.
-Our Future Value Calculator can help you determine how much to set aside for a long-term goal, and the Planning for Your Retirement tool dives into more specifics as you approach retirement.
+Our Future Value Calculator can help you determine how much to set aside for a long-term goal, and our other retirement tools dive into more specifics as you approach retirement.

 Armed with a clear vision of your goals and an estimate of the amount you'll need, examine your everyday finances.